Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: Upper bound

 Then, for every $j=1,\ldots , q$, if

 we have

-\end{theorem} Using the results of Corollary~\ref{cor-prox} and Theorem~\ref{thm:newthem}, we are able to show that the modulus of a group of eigenvalues corresponding to an edge of the Newton polygon of $\trop p$ is bounded from above and below by the corresponding tropical roots.
-The following immediate corollary gives an example of such bounds. \begin{corollary} Under the assumptions and notations of Theorem~\ref{thm:newthem}, together with~\ref{assump2}, we have, for all $1\leq j \leq q$, such that $c_j>0$ and $c_{j-1}>0$,
+\end{theorem} Using the results of Section~\ref{sec:Main_results} and Theorem~\ref{thm:newthem}, we are able to bound from above and below the ratio between the modulus of an eigenvalue and its corresponding tropical root, as follows. \begin{corollary} Let us use the notations of Theorems~\ref{thm:mainthmnnz} and~\ref{thm:newthem}, and assume that~\eqref{i_edge_bound} holds for all $\nk\in\{1,\ldots, nd\}$.
+Then, under the assumptions of Theorem~\ref{thm:newthem}, we have, for all $1\leq j \leq q$, such that $c_j>0$ and $c_{j-1}>0$, and all integer $\nk$ such that $k_{j-1}<\nkn\leq k_{j}$